octobercms/library/src/Syntax/README.md

 # Rain Dynamic Syntax

 Dynamic Syntax is a templating engine that supports two modes of rendering.
 Parsing template text can produce two results, either a **view** or **editor** mode.
-Using this template text, for example
+Using this template text as an example:

     <h1>{text name="websiteName" label="Website Name"}Our wonderful website{/text}</h1>

-The inner part of the `{text}...{/text}` tags represents the default text.
-Tags can also be called without default text, usually used for extracting their values in the template logic.
-For example:
+The inner part of the `{text}...{/text}` tags represents the default **view** text, the remaining values (text, name and label) are used for the **editor** mode.
+Tags can also be called without default text, for example:

     {text name="websiteName" label="Website Name"}

 This will only appear in the **editor** mode and will not render any value for the **view** mode.
+This is puseful for defining variables and using their values elsewhere in the template logic.

 ## Class usage